Zutchey/FedoraPostInstallScript/README.md

 systemd-inhibit --what=idle:sleep --why="Script running" ./additionalSoftware.sh
 ```

-# DO NOT RUN THIS UNLESS YOU KNOW WHAT YOU ARE DOING
 ## ADDITIONAL CONFIGURATIONS + DNS
+# DO NOT RUN THIS SECTION BELOW UNLESS YOU KNOW WHAT YOU ARE DOING
 ```bash
 cd ~/Downloads/FedoraPostInstallScript
 chmod +x extraConfigs.sh